pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 # Provenance

-Provenance enables Pachyderm users to go back in time and see the state of data at a particular moment in the past.
-Data scientists use provenance in root cause analysis, as well as to improve their software code.
+Data versioning enables Pachyderm users to go back in time and see the state of a dataset or repository at a particular moment in time.
+Data provenance (from the French *provenir* which means *the place of origin*), also known as data lineage, tracks the dependencies and relationships between datasets.
+Provenance answers not only the question of where the data comes from, but also how the data was transformed along the way.
+Data scientists use provenance in root cause analysis to improve their code, workflows, and understanding of the data and its implications on final results.
-Provenance tracks the
-dependency between datasets and determines their origins.
-Therefore, provenance answers not only the question of where the data comes from, but also how the data was transformed along the way.
 Data scientists need to have confidence in the information with which they operate.
 They need to be able to reproduce the results and sometimes go through the whole data transformation process from scratch multiple times, which makes data